tgmeow/CS3281-Automation/README.md

 This is a basic python3 utility program to help with batch git clone, push, and a few other operations.
 ## Installation and Running
-You need python3 with pip3.
+You need python3 with pip.
 I am using pipenv to manage dependencies.
 ```
 pipenv install